alexandruvalentin/Spice-Check/TEST.md

  - JavaScript
 > Javascript methods and functions were tested for the expected outcome in the console using the console.log() command.

+## Further Testing

+ - Overflow and Spelling
+> The website was tested for overflow using [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) Chrome extension.
+No faults were found.
+Spelling was checked thoroughly using W3C Spell Checker.
+Only spelling errors found were in my full name, displayed in the copyrights section in the footer.